To the Christian Nobility of the German Nation: The Third Wall: Authority to Call a Council

 This final part to Luther's letter is the largest demonstration of his desire to see authority in control over the spiritual sphere shift to the temporal sphere.
-The Church was able to protect itself by preventing anyone other than the Pope from calling a council to discuss spiritual affairs.
-To this, Luther states that anyone should have the ability to call a council if they find a problem or issue of the spiritual sphere.
+The Church protected itself by preventing anyone other than the Pope from calling a council to discuss spiritual affairs.
+To AlsoLuther states that anyone should have the ability to call a council if they find a problem or issue of the spiritual sphere.
 Further, Luther delegates the "temporal authorities" to be best suited for calling a council as they are "fellow-Christians, fellow-priests, sharing one spirit and one power in all things, and [thus] they should exercise the office that they received from God."
 This shift in power to the temporal authorities in faith matters became a larger problem later in the Reformation.
-Confrontations arose as to who had the right to interfere in matters of faith, such as at what point is it acceptable for the government to stop a new religion from forming.
-An example of this confrontation can be found in a document by an unknown Nürnberger entitled "Whether Secular Government has the Right to Wield the Sword in Matters of Faith."
-This document asked if military force employed to stop uprising violence, whether applied by the government or the church, is the Christian thing to do.
-Some believed that violence begot more violence, that "those that lived by the sword would die by the sword" others believed it was the secular sphere's duty to protect its people and stop new faiths from forming.
-They made use of the Old Testament as proof for their statements, thus relying on old tradition and papal interpretation.
+Confrontations arose as to who had the right to interfere in matters of faith such as at what point is it acceptable for the government to stop a new religion from forming.
+An example of the confrontation can be found in a document by an unknown Nürnberger, entitled "Whether Secular Government has the Right to Wield the Sword in Matters of Faith."
+The document asked whether military force that was employed to stop uprising violence, whether applied by the government or the church, is the Christian thing to do.
+Some believed that violence begot more violence and that "those that lived by the sword would die by the sword", but others believed it was the secular sphere's duty to protect its people and stop new faiths from forming.
+They made use of the Old Testament as proof for their statements and relied on ancient tradition and papal interpretation.